 Fun doesn’t have to cost a thing.

-There are so many cool things to do in Nashville, but sadly most of them require cold hard cash to experience.
+With so many cool things to do in Nashville, you can run up quite a tab trying to cram them all in during a visit.
 Fortunately for you, however, Nashville is also filled with all sorts of cost-free activities ranging from music to art to history tours.
 Check out the options below any time you’re looking to spend some time without dipping into your savings.

 The massive Tennessee State Museum in Germantown is always free to explore.
 (Well, if you pay taxes in Tennessee, you did sorta pay for it, but just a tiny bit.)
 A combination of permanent and rotating exhibits shows off just a fraction of the museum’s amazing collection of Tennesseebilia, and it’s arranged thematically so you can always check out something new on multiple visits.
 The Governor’s Residence is another repository of state history that offers gratis tours by appointment on Tuesdays and Thursdays.

 The Frist Art Museum doesn’t have a regular schedule of “free museum days,” but they do happen occasionally.
 Follow their social media to find out when can visit courtesy of generous sponsors.

 If you’ve ever seen your favorite band advertising a show using those cool old-school letterpress posters, odds are it came from Hatch Show Print, the iconic print shop that started out making handbills for minstrel shows and circuses.
 They used to market themselves by saying, “advertising without posters is like fishin’ without worms,” and since 1879, Hatch has designed and created thousands of artistic prints.
 Now located in the same building as the Country Music Hall of Fame, you can watch them working through large windows and shop for souvenirs at their excellent gift shop.
 You can also take a tour, but that’ll cost you $22.